stripe/stripe-go/README.md

 ### Configuring Logging

+By default, the library logs error messages only (which are sent to `stderr`).
-Configure logging using the global `DefaultLeveledLogger` variable:
+Configure default logging using the global `DefaultLeveledLogger` variable:

 ```go
 stripe.DefaultLeveledLogger = &stripe.LeveledLogger{